genesiscommunitysuccess/docs/docs/03_server/07_consolidator/03_advanced.md

 A similar example to the above would be to use the `max` function.
 - If the new maximum value is less than the current maximum, then no data needs to be written to the database.
-- If the current maximum value leaves the `consolidator` group, then all values should be evaluated to determine the new maximum value.
+- If the current maximum value leaves the `Consolidator` group, then all values should be evaluated to determine the new maximum value.